Grandstand (TV programme): Football Focus and Final Score part company

 At the same time, Final Score also become a programme in its own right, running from 16:30, meaning that Grandstand only broadcast between 13:00 and 16:30.
 "Around the Grounds" and the half time sequence did remain within the Grandstand programme.
-In 2004, following the success of Sky Sports' Soccer Saturday programme featuring reports from the afternoon's football matches, the BBC introduced its own football scores programme called Score.
-It ran for the full duration of the afternoon's football matches, beginning at 14:30, and was available as an add-on service on the Red Button until 16:30 when BBC One joined the programme and at that point Score would become Final Score.
+In 2004, following the success of Sky Sports' Soccer Saturday featuring reports from the afternoon's football matches, the BBC introduced its own football scores programme called Score.
+It ran for the full duration of the afternoon's football matches, beginning at 14:30, and was available as an add-on service on the Red Button until 16:30 when BBC One joined it, at which point Score would become Final Score.